openrndr/orx/orx-fx/README.md

  ### Edges
   - `LumaSobel` - A Sobel-kernel based luminosity edge detector
+  - `EdgesWork` - An edges filter doubling as erosion

  ### Grain
   - `FilmGrain` - adds film-like grain to the source input